Computer Information Technology & Security AAS

 Entrance Requirements

-• Program has semester admittance (Fall and Spring).
+• The program admits students each semester (Fall and Spring).

 • Enrollment priority is on a first-come, first-served basis as determined by the student’s faculty advising date.

-Upon completion of the Information Technology AAS degree, the student will have basic skills to:
+Upon successful completion of the Computer Information Technology & Security AAS program, students will be able to:

-• Students must earn a grade of C or better in all required IT courses to qualify for the Associate of Applied Science degree in Information Technology.
+• Students must earn a grade of C or higher in all required IT courses to receive credit for program graduation.

 General Education Requirement